Supercell puts on a show in South Dakota: Storm produces tornado, large hail, frequent lightning: June 7, 2005

 The afternoon was still young, and we felt that this storm had the potential to keep producing tornadoes.
 For this reason we continued driving to get closer, rather than stopping to film this tornado at a great distance.

 The tornado dissipated as we exited I-90 at Kadoka and began heading south.
 We stopped for about 10 minutes south of Kadoka along Highway 73 to film the storm, then moved south again as the updraft approached.
 The structure was breathtaking, with a flat base, wall cloud, inflow bands and anvil.
 Powerful cloud-to-ground lightning strikes rained down from the anvil overhead, many striking very close to our position.
-The resulting scenes were in themselves enough to make for a great chase day:
+The resulting scenes were in themselves enough to make for a great storm photography day:

 As the storm approached Highway 73, it began showing signs of trouble.
 Structure began to suffer, and winds shifted to cool outflow at our viewing location.
 The storm could not seem to sustain a distinct area of rotation long enough.
 Several miles south of Kadoka, we entered a broad valley full of interesting rock formations as the storm began to cycle again.
 A new meso was spinning up quickly to the east of the road, developing a rapidly rotating wall cloud.
 In the meantime, a long, ragged but distinctly rotating funnel appeared to our northwest, apparently associated with the old circulation: